Zenika/spring-workshop/Slides/09_spring_boot.md

 - Just include it in your pom.xml
 - Spring Boot will autodetect and autoconfigure it on startup
-  - Starters set up reasonable defaults and are ready-to-good
+  - Starters set up reasonable defaults and are ready-to-go
   - Customization is done thru properties in your configuration file or thru *@Bean* files you can provide

 ```xml